UppASD/UppASD-tutorial/content/magnon/magnon.rst

 2. Seems linear around Gamma point but J is FM?
 Why is that?
 Shouldn´t be parabolic?

-Tutorial 6: Triangular system with AFM interactions
+Exercise 6: Triangular system with AFM interactions
 ---------------------------------------------------

 Non-Collinear adiabatic magnon spectra and S(q,w)